-Source: South African Social Security Agency (2012; 2019) SOCPEN database, by special request.
-Pretoria: SASSA.
+2008 - 2020: South African Social Security Agency SOCPEN monthly reports, by special request.

-Figure 2d: Children receiving the Foster Child Grant, 1998 - 2019 awaiting adoption.
+The number of FCGs remained stable for many years when foster care applied mainly to children who were in need of care and protection because of abuse or neglect, or because they were awaiting adoption.
 Its rapid expansion since 2003 coincided with the rise in HIV-related orphaning and an implied policy change by the Department of Social Development, which from 2003 started encouraging family members (particularly grandmothers) caring for orphaned children to apply for foster care and the FCG.
 During the subsequent five years, the number of FCGs increased by over 50,000 per year as orphans were brought into the foster care system.
 The increases were greatest in provinces with large numbers of orphaned children: the Eastern Cape, KwaZulu-Natal, Limpopo and Mpumalanga.